 Telstra Samsung Galaxy S9 Phone Plans

 Telstra offers your phone payments separate to your plan.
-You’ll be able to choose between a 24 or 36-month device payment period and then bundle with a postpaid plan on top of your phone payments.
-Your overall device cost will be the same no matter which length you choose.
-The plans are also month-to-month, so you’re free to switch between these plans, however cancelling altogether will require you to pay off your remaining handset price.
+You’ll be able to pick this up on a 24-month device payment period and then bundle with a postpaid plan on top of your phone payments.
+The plans are month-to-month, so you’re free to switch between these plans, however cancelling altogether will require you to pay off your remaining handset price.

 The following table shows all published 24-month Telstra 64GB Samsung Galaxy S9 plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.